This USB-C dongle restores your new laptop's missing ports while charging an iPhone

-Sanho, a company that's made something of a name for itself with its Hyper line of dongles that restore useful ports that USB-C can displace from laptops, has a new trick: wireless charging.
+Sanho has a made something of a name for itself with its Hyper line of dongles that restore useful ports that USB-C can displace from laptops.
+Now it has a new trick: wireless charging.

-The newest HyperDrive adapter, launched at CES, combines 8 ports with the Qi wireless charging standard that will let you plop on an Apple iPhone 8 and iPhone X, the Samsung Galaxy S8 and Note 8, or other phones that works with Qi.
-As an added bonus, the charger has a flip-up stand that holds your phone upright so you can see what notification just arrived on its screen.
+The newest HyperDrive adapter, which debuted Monday at CES, combines eight ports with the Qi wireless charging standard that will let you plop on an Apple iPhone 8 or iPhone X, Samsung Galaxy S8 or Note 8, or other phone that works with Qi.
+As an added bonus, the charger has a flip-up stand that holds your phone upright so you can see what notifications just arrived on its screen.

 It'll be crowdfunded on Kickstarter -- an approach Sanho has used before -- and should ship in March.
 Early backers will pay $69, but the regular price will be $149, Sanho said.